Best AI Sales Agents for B2B SaaS in 2026: Honest Comparison

 If a tool fails three of these five, it's a chatbot.
 Price it like a chatbot.

 Positioning.
-An AI teammate that lives on your site, talks to your visitors, qualifies leads, answers product questions with citations, and remembers people across visits.
+Roox is the cheapest, fastest-to-install option on this list: an AI teammate that lives on your site via one line of HTML, talks to your visitors, qualifies leads, answers product questions with citations, and remembers people across visits.
 Built for founder-led B2B SaaS that has website traffic but doesn't have an SDR yet — or doesn't want one.
+The honest wedge versus the incumbents below is price plus self-serve setup, not a claim that bigger tools can't sell.

 Pricing.
 Free 100 conversations/month forever.
 Then $99/mo Starter, $299 Growth, $499 Pro, $2,999+ Enterprise.
 Pricing is public on the site.